 Harry Braustyn HYLTON-FOSTER (later Sir Harry), barrister, MP from 1950.
 Knighted 1954 on becoming Solicitor General.
 Speaker of the House of Commons 1959 until sudden death in 1965.
 His wife Audrey was given a life peerage (Baroness Hylton-Foster, DBE) in his honour.
 Lived Old Dene, Bagden Hill, Westhumble, also Westminster at death.
 Buried 1965 aged 60 with his wife (2002 aged 93) in the churchyard at St Barnabas (grave H15) .

 Harry JONES (DCM and Bar), cowman

 George Mackenzie MACKAY (MBE), assistant gamekeeper, then estate worker working with cows and other animals.
-Married to Florence May.
-Both living at Pinehurst, Box Hill at their deaths.
+A renowned shot.
+Born Caithness, Scotland 1911.
+Married Florence May Shelton.
+Lived Old Dene Cottages, then Lime Tree Cottages, Fort Cottages (briefly), then Rose Cottage before moving to Pinehurst, Box Hill.
 Buried 1997 aged 85 with his wife (1999 aged 88) in St Barnabas churchyard (grave Q23).

 Frank MERRITT, water engineer to Ashcombe Estate.
 Living 31 Ashcombe Road at death.
 Ashes interred 1963 aged 69 St Barnabas churchyard (N8)